WHY LET KIDS HAVE ALL THE FUN!

 Before and after your lesson you are welcomed to use the locker room and showers at the boathouse.
 After your sessions the WBC invites you upstairs to the club to socialize with fellow rowers to quench your thirst, and talk rowing.

-Costs: The program fee is $130, plus WBC membership $40.00, this covers your rowing fees, WBC T-shirt, and end of session party at the club.
+Costs: The program fee for 2019 was $130, plus WBC membership $40.00 for a year, this covers your rowing fees, WBC T-shirt, and end of session party at the club.
 The fee must be paid before participating.
 Fees are non-refundable after the first week.
 Based on rowing equipment, there is a limit of 24 participants in the beginners session.
 Payment at registration meeting can be made by cash, check, or credit card.

 For more information please contact Program Coach- Fred Mekolon at: Email firstname.lastname@example.org or by phone at: 734-284-5560.